VinciGit00/news-scraper/readme.md

 ## API Key

-You can get an API key from [ScrapeGraph](https://dashboard.scrapegraphai.com).
+You can get an API key from [ScrapeGraph's](https://dashboard.scrapegraphai.com) website.

 ## Features